MON - FRI 8AM - 5PM

 6. Disengage the choke once the engine starts and let the chainsaw idle for a few seconds before using it.

-Holding the Chainsaw Correctly
+Holding the chainsaw correctly

 1. Stand with your feet shoulder-width apart, knees slightly bent, and body weight evenly distributed.

 3. Keep both elbows slightly bent and maintain a firm grip on both handles.
+However, you should be extra careful not to grip too hard.
+If you grip too tightly, you increase your risk of vibration illness.

 4. Position your body to the chainsaw's left, so you're not directly behind it, reducing the risk of injury from kickback.

-Cutting Techniques
+Cutting techniques

 BISON chainsaws are designed for versatility and precision.
 Use these cutting techniques to achieve optimal results: